ultmatedev/role_core/README.md

 ### Hook application

-In order to obtain maximum customizability, you need to hooking up role(s) to your user model by yourself.
+In order to obtain maximum customizability, you need to hook up role(s) to your user model by yourself.

 #### User who has single role